Kanium/KanuimCogs/welcomeCog/README.md

 # WelcomeCog
-this is the kanium guild welcome cog. it sends a direct message to a user who has joined the kanium discord with a [message](./data/embedded_message.json) thats been templated in a json format.
+This is the kanium community/guild welcome cog. it sends a direct message to a user who has joined the kanium discord with a [message](./data/embedded_message.json) thats been templated in a json format.
 Note: This is All the cog does, there are no commands to operate the cog (potentially: yet)

 # How to use:

-in order to use our cog you would need to install it onto your instance of [RedBot](https://github.com/Cog-Creators/Red-DiscordBot).
+In order to use our cog you would need to install it onto your instance of [RedBot](https://github.com/Cog-Creators/Red-DiscordBot).

 ## Requirments: